prio-data/views_pipeline/README.md

 > [!CAUTION]
 > We are still in the process of migrating our models to this repository.
 Until then, the monthly VIEWS run is conducted with the [viewsforecasting repository](https://github.com/prio-data/viewsforecasting).

-For the monthly run, ensure that the latest input data has been ingested into the VIEWS database before.
+For the monthly run, ensure that the latest input data has been ingested into the VIEWS database prior.

-This pipeline uses two tools for logging relevant information, to enhance transparency and collaboration.
+This pipeline uses two tools for logging relevant information, in order to enhance transparency and collaboration.
 For the individual models, we use Weights & Biases (W&B / wandb) as a centralized platform for logging and monitoring model outputs, system metrics, and experiment metadata.
 This is especially relevant when tuning hyperparameters, for which we conduct so-called sweeps.
 For the entire pipeline, we use Prefect to log as a "flow run".

-Follow the steps below to execute an entire run of the VIEWS pipeline.
+Follow the steps below to execute / orchestrate an entire run of the VIEWS pipeline.

 1. **Clone the Repository:**